kddubey/cappr/docs/source/other_llm_structuring_tools.rst

    result = model + prompt + select(class_names_prepended)
    print(str(result).removeprefix(prompt + " "))
    # The product is great

-   # Wrong.
-   # Other prompts, including beefier versions of CAPPr's prompt (on the
+(Other prompts, including beefier versions of CAPPr's prompt on the previous page also fail.)
-   # previous page) also fail

 CAPPr doesn't try to be a heavyweight LLM query/programming language.
 It's aimed at solving text classification problems, and is hopefully quite easy to pick up.
 CAPPr also